 About the Project

 The mission of the Ruaha Carnivore Project (RCP) is to improve the conservation status of large carnivores in Tanzania’s globally important Ruaha landscape.
-The primary target for the project is the monitoring and conservation of the following large carnivores; lion (Panthera leo), cheetah (Acinonyx jubatus), African wild dog (Lycaon pictus), spotted hyaena (Crocuta crocuta) and leopard (Panthera pardus).
+The primary target for the project is the monitoring and conservation of the assemblage of large carnivores, including the lion (Panthera leo), cheetah (Acinonyx jubatus), African wild dog (Lycaon pictus), spotted hyaena (Crocuta crocuta) and leopard (Panthera pardus).
 The project was established in 2009 following the MSc and PhD work done by the project founder and Director, Dr. Amy Dickman, which identified very high levels of human-carnivore conflict in this landscape.
 The geographic scope of the project is Ruaha National Park, the associated Wildlife Management Area (WMA) and village land adjacent to the WMA.
 The geographic area covered by the project is equivalent to just over 9,650 miles.
 The bulk of the work takes place on the WMA and village land, where the human-carnivore conflict is intense.

-The Ruaha landscape holds some of the most important large carnivore populations left in the world, including the world’s third largest population of endangered African wild dogs, over 10% of all Africa’s remaining lions, and one of only four large cheetah populations in East Africa.
-However, these populations have received very little attention to date—no detailed ecological data exists on them, which has prevented the development of specific conservation plans.
-Furthermore, the carnivores in this area are threatened by severe conflict with local people, mainly over attacks upon livestock, few benefits associated with carnivore presence, and poor knowledge about the value of carnivore conservation.
+The Ruaha landscape holds some of the most important large carnivore populations left in the world, including the world’s third biggest population of endangered African wild dogs, over 10% of the world’s remaining lions, and one of only four large cheetah populations in East Africa.
+However, these populations have received very little attention to date – no detailed ecological data exist on them, which has prevented the development of specific conservation plans.
+In addition, the carnivores in this area are threatened by very severe conflict with local people, mainly over attacks upon livestock, few benefits associated with carnivore presence, and poor knowledge about the value of carnivore conservation.

 To learn more: